 Most of the patients, numbering in the hundreds, were left permanently impaired by the treatment.
 Many suffered permanent amnesia, loss of employability, marital breakdown, and evolution of their mental illness to far worse than they began with.
 Many could not recall the medical tortures they had endured until their hospital records were later declassified permitting them to read of their "treatment" (or torture).
 Some returned home unable to recognize their spouses or children.

 The experiments were concluded in 1964 and officially deemed a failure.
 But others aren't so sure.
 His fingerprints tenuously turn up on the files of the JFK and Robert Kennedy shooters.
 Were Lee Harvey Oswald and Sirhan Sirhan brainwashed assassins?

-Donald died in 1967 of a heart attack while hiking taking the answers with him.
+Donald Cameron died in 1967 of a heart attack while hiking taking his answers with him.
 His is a cautionary tale of how our best motives can be corrupted by ambition.